 It was great to share what I know with other fitness professionals.

 If you did attend one of my sessions, remember the unique link you have to go to to get a copy of my presentations.

 Feedback from those that have attended has been overwhelming:

 Jenny even asked for a photo with me after my presentation.
 Kind of a new thing for me.

-I didn’t know Cathy was there, it was great to see that I could help her out.
+I didn’t know Cathy was there; it was great to see that I could help her.

-It was nice to be part of the event and it was cool to play a part in the organizing of the event.
+It was nice to be part of the event, and it was cool to play a role in organizing the event.
 I was part of the advisory group that helped with the conference.